richardsamuels/take-back-control/README.md

 If your browser is configured to synchronize addon settings, this feature will be used to share settings across all logged in instances of that browser.
-You should review your browser's privacy policy.
+You should review your settings and your browser's privacy policy.

 ## Future Work

 _in descending priority_

-- Firefox Mobile
 - Balance: allow the users to give themself a timed reprieve from this extension without disabling it
 - Compunctation statement.
 Make the user apologize for wasting their life by writing a handful of words into a text box (opt-in)
 - Offer feature to trigger anti-doomscroll wall after measuring time on page instead of scrolling (opt-in)